The University of Washington Tacoma uses a numerical grading system at both the graduate and undergraduate levels of instruction.

 N In Progress - An "N" grade carries with it no credit or grade until a regular grade is assigned.
 It indicates that the student is making satisfactory progress and a final grade will be given at the end of the quarter the work is completed.
-Used only for hyphenated courses (courses requiring more than one quarter to be completed) and graduate courses numbered 600 (Independent Study or Research), 601 (Internship), 700 (Master's Thesis).
+Used only for Thesis, research and hyphenated courses (courses not completed in one quarter) and graduate courses numbered 600 (Independent Study or Research), 601 (Internship), 700 (Master's Thesis) and 800.
 An N grade indicates that satisfactory progress is being made, but evaluation depends on completion of the next segment.

 For graduate students: To obtain credit for the course, a student must successfully complete the work and the instructor must submit a grade.
 In no case may an Incomplete be converted into a passing grade after a lapse of two years.
 An incomplete received by the graduate student does not automatically convert to a grade of 0.0 but the "I" will remain as a permanent part of the student's record.

-NS: Not Satisfactory grade for courses taken on a satisfactory/not satisfactory basis.
+NS Not Satisfactory - Is a grade for courses taken on a satisfactory/not satisfactory basis.
 For undergraduate students a grade less than 2.0 is converted to NS.
 For graduate students a grade less than 2.7 is converted to NS.
 NS is not included in the grade-point average calculation.
 No credit is awarded for courses in which an NS grade is received.

-CR: Credit awarded in a course offered on a credit/no credit basis only or in courses numbered 600, 601, 700, 750, and 800 - The minimum performance level required for a CR grade is determined, and the grade is awarded directly, by the instructor.
-CR is not computed in the grade-point average calculation.
+CR Credit awarded in a course offered on a credit/no credit basis only or in courses numbered 600, 601, 700, 750, and 800 - The minimum performance level required for a CR grade is determined, and the grade is awarded directly, by the instructor.
+CR is not computed in the GPA calculations.

-NC: No Credit awarded in a course offered on a credit/no credit basis only or in courses numbered 600, 601, 700, 750, and 800 - The grade is awarded directly by the instructor and is not included in a grade-point average calculation.
+NC Credit not awarded in a course offered on a credit/no credit basis only or in courses numbered 600, 601, 700, 750, and 800 - The grade is awarded directly by the instructor and is not included in a GPA calculations.

-With appropriate departmental review and approval, a course may be offered only on a credit/no credit basis.
+With appropriate departmental review and approval, a course may be offered on a credit/no credit-only basis.
 The standard for granting credit in credit/no credit-only courses under this option is the demonstration of competence in the material of the course to the instructor's satisfaction.